 Here I describe how I learned this lesson the hard way on a volunteer medical mission to rural Honduras.
 When my machine failed, I was poorly prepared and this forced crisis management that I could easily have avoided with a little forethought and preparation.
 Continue reading →

-Although the initial FDA warnings about potentially fatal codeine overdose in children were released in 2012, I’m recently discovered that a few of my surgeon and nursing colleagues were still unaware of the potential risks.
-Therefore I thought it might be helpful to bring up the topic so people can remind their own colleagues of the risks.
+Although the initial FDA warnings about potentially fatal overdose from codeine in children were released in 2012, I’m recently discovered that a few of my surgeon and nursing colleagues were still unaware of the potential risks.
+Therefore I thought it might be helpful to bring up the topic so people can remind their own colleagues of the risks of codeine in children.

 Codeine must be used with extreme caution, if at all, in young children or pregnant women because of variants in the enzymes some patient’s use to metabolize the drug.
 Continue reading →